anasstouaticoder/magento2-module-instantconfigurationcopy/README.md

 ### Type 1 : In Back Office
-After installing the plugin, it is easy to activate it, login in as administrator, then navigate to Stores => Configuration => Advanced => Developer => Debug => Enable System Config Path Hints For Admin finally select yes and save now under each configuration field you see that there is path : configuration path and copy button
+After installing the plugin, it is easy to activate it, login in as administrator, then navigate to Stores => Configuration => Advanced => Developer => Debug => Enable System Config Path Hints For Admin or Enable System Config copy value For Admin, finally select yes and save. now under each configuration field you see that there is path : configuration path, copy  path button and copy value button

 ### Type 2 : Using Magento CLI

+Enabling field paths: `bin/magento config:set dev/debug/system_path_hint 1`
-CLI: `bin/magento config:set dev/debug/system_path_hints 1`
+Enabling Values: `bin/magento config:set dev/debug/system_field_value 1`

 ## Specifications

-This plugin provides easy way to copy configuration field paths to clipboard.
+This plugin provides easy way to copy configuration field paths or its value to clipboard.

-also it provides easy copy to clipboard the values of fields : text, textarea, select, and multiselect
+For copying value part actually its support these field types : [text, textarea, select, and multiselect]()

 ## Usage